3 Peony Tutorial Using Air Dry Clay & Gum Paste

 Peony Clay Flower without Cutter:

 - Firstly, choose your material.
 Clay or gum paste is ok for this project.
-You can make your own clay like cold porcelain or soapy clay or buy ready-made clay from craft store.
-I would say soft clay like those from Martha Stewart is easy to handle for making flower without cutter.
+You can make your own clay like cold porcelain or homemade clay with flour base or buy ready-made clay from craft store.
+I would say soft clay is easy to handle for making flower without cutter like this.

 - Let's start by rolling the clay to 10 balls with diameter about 2 centimeter and another 10 balls with diameter about 3 centimeter.
 Use pink color clay for more natural and sweet looking flower or red clay for stronger present.